 Case Study: Berkshire Hathaway’s Investment in Coca-Cola

 Perhaps one of the best examples of Munger’s ‘Sit-On-Your-Ass’ investing philosophy in action is Berkshire Hathaway’s investment in Coca-Cola.
-It’s a tale of conviction, patience, and, of course, some very fruitful waiting.
+It is a case study in quality, price, conviction, patience, and the willingness to let a strong business keep working after the purchase decision has already been made.

 Background of the Investment